ckdecember/Data-Pipeline-Challenge/README.md

 + DBUser is the DB master username
 + DBPassword is the DB master password
 + dev-keyname is the IAM key name in AWS
-+ rds-s3-role is a role to be assigned to RDS with access to S3 buckets
-+ s3_bucket_name is the name of the bucket to store the loans
-+ rdss3integrationrole

 ```
 terraform init